RV Tankless Water Heaters: All you need to know with the pros & cons

 - The operating propane gas pressure is 0.4 PSI with a maximum power output of 68,000btu/hour.

 - Applicable water pressure from 3.6～110.0 PSI, the CM264 offers a 77-degree Fahrenheit temperature rise at 2.64 GPM.

 - Camplux water heater is with innovative combustion technology and advanced multiple protection systems to ensure your safety.

 - The Camplux 2.64 GPM tankless water heater offers Airflow pressure switch protection, flameout cut-off protection, over-heating safety protection, and anti-freezing protection.

-- The Camplux Low-Pressure Propane LPG Tanks Gas Regulator Kit with a 20-100 lb propane tank(tank and hoses not included), Camplux low-pressure propane gas regulator is available.
+- The Camplux Low-Pressure Propane LPG Tanks Gas Regulator Kit with a 20-100 lb propane tank(tank and hoses not included) and Camplux low-pressure propane gas regulator are available.

 - The gas water heater is not recommended for drinking water.

 - Any flammable items around the appliance must keep a distance to prevent fire accidents.